mttam/pysrttrans/README.md

 ## Project Description

-PySrtTrans is a Python tool for automatically translating SRT subtitle files.
+PySrtTrans is a Python tool for automatically translating SRT subtitle files.This tool leverages the power of Google Gemini API for advanced language translation capabilities, providing high-quality translations with minimal manual intervention.

+## Main Features

 ## Main Features